ipums/ipums.github.io/_posts/2023/2023-11-27-DuckDB-and-the-2020-Census.md

 ## The finalized Database

-After transforming the database it looks slike this:
+After transforming the database it looks like this:

 ```shell